Alecg956/Celebrity-Face-Matcher/README.md

 # 442 Course Project - Celebrity Face Matcher

+Note: Project recently migrated from GitLab and commit history was lost

 This project implements the Haar Feature Cascade face detection system described in the Viola-Jones reserach paper.
 It then combines face detection with auto-cropping and then feeds the results into a Keras neural network that outputs the celebrity